-Vehicle/Powered Equipment Safety.
-The processor has developed a vehicle/powered equipment safety program for all powered vehicles/equipment used on-site.
-This includes

-- Documented pre-use inspections. - Requirement to use seat belts. - Prohibition on use of cell phones while operating vehicles/powered equipment. - Presence of backup alarms and other warning systems. - Protection of drivers from overhead falling objects. - Employee, contractor and visitor training as appropriate to their function in the workplace. - A requirement that only employees and contractors specifically trained in a particular vehicle/powered equipment use/operation can operate vehicles/powered equipment.
+- 2.10.1.
+Developed a vehicle/powered equipment safety program for all powered vehicles/equipment used on-site.
+This includes - Documented pre-use inspections. - Requirement to use seat belts. - Prohibition on use of cell phones while operating vehicles/powered equipment. - Presence of backup alarms and other warning systems. - Protection of drivers from overhead falling objects. - Employee, contractor and visitor training as appropriate to their function in the workplace. - A requirement that only employees and contractors specifically trained in a particular vehicle/powered equipment use/operation can operate vehicles/powered equipment.

+2.11.
 Hand Tool Safety.
-The processor

-- Maintains hand tools in good condition (handles stable, no damage or cracks, etc.). - Maintains electrical tools in good condition (cords, guards in place, handles/blades/ wheels/etc. not damaged, etc.). - Conducts on-going documented inspections and monitoring of hand tool condition.
+- 2.11.1.
+Maintains hand tools in good condition (handles stable, no damage or cracks, etc.). - 2.11.2.
+Maintains electrical tools in good condition (cords, guards in place, handles/blades/ wheels/etc. not damaged, etc.). - 2.11.3.
+Conducts on-going documented inspections and monitoring of hand tool condition.

+2.12.
 Confined Space Safety.
-The processor has

-- Identified and maintains a documented inventory of confined spaces. - Labeled confined spaces in the appropriate language(s) for the work force. - Formally developed and documented confined space entry requirements. - PPE available appropriate for confined space entry and rescue. - Implements monitoring and rescue provisions.
+- 2.12.1.
+Identified and maintains a documented inventory of confined spaces. - 2.12.2.
+Labeled confined spaces in the appropriate language(s) for the work force. - 2.12.3.
+Formally developed and documented confined space entry requirements. - 2.12.4.
+PPE available appropriate for confined space entry and rescue. - 2.12.5.
+Implements monitoring and rescue provisions.